PHP v/s ASP.Net: Untangling the Threads of Web Development

 We firmly believe that language is not the determinant to speed, it is how the code is written and architecture that drives performance (An example can be parallel programming and threading).

 2. Scalability and Ease of Maintenance

-In this case, PHP and ASP.NET web development do not show stark differences.
-Rather both these aspects, i.e., scalability and maintenance are hardly dependent on the platform and are a function of the developer’s experience, programming framework used, best practices followed and degree of adherence to programming standards and guidelines.
+In this case, PHP and ASP.NET web development does not show stark differences.
+Rather both these aspects, i.e., scalability and maintenance are hardly dependent on the platform and are a function of the developer’s experience, programming framework used, best practices followed, and degree of adherence to programming standards and guidelines.